James5979/literate-devops-site/content/portfolio/kubernetes/port-types.md

 </div>

-The ports are networked together like so:
+The ports in the table (above) are networked together as follows:

 ```text
 LAN <--> nodePort|service|port <--> targetPort|pod